Research

 Green-TrAIn-Plan

-• Investigated by: Jan Fabian Ehmke, Gislind Stefan, Fatih Kocatürk, Ninja Söffker
+• Investigated by: Jan Fabian Ehmke, Gislind Baumgartner, Fatih Kocatürk, Ninja Söffker

 In this project, the focus is on the planning of green railway operations.
 To this end, we will develop and investigate new techniques for resource planning considering environmental objectives such as minimizing energy consumption.
 We want to overcome the significant challenge of modelling energy consumption in a way that simheuristics can create green schedules for trains and drivers.
 These techniques will be AI-based and include simheuristics that learn to solve resource planning problems by combining simulation and optimization.
 This requires the analysis and aggregation of real-world energy consumption data provided by ÖBB, modeling of resource planning, as well as defining AI-based interaction between simulation and heuristic optimization.